Because Making Money With Dividends Is Fun!

 Well, the choice is completely up to you.
 You’re the boss.
 Because it’s your money.

 But let me offer a little guidance.
-From my many years investing for dividends.
+From my many years of investing in dividend stocks.

 What To Look For In A Dividend Yield